 Never send any personal data (Internet banking agreement number, password, credit card details, etc.) in reply to an e-mail.

-- BCEE will never send an e-mail asking its customers to reveal personal data about themselves (Internet banking agreement number, password or credit card details, etc.).
+- Spuerkeess will never send an e-mail asking its customers to reveal personal data about themselves (Internet banking agreement number, password or credit card details, etc.).

-- BCEE will never send an unsolicited (or unrequested) non-encrypted e-mail containing an executable program to be installed on the customer's PC.
+- Spuerkeess will never send an unsolicited (or unrequested) non-encrypted e-mail containing an executable program to be installed on the customer's PC.

-- The S-net site is authenticated by a digital certificate that has been issued on behalf of BCEE.
+- The S-Net site is authenticated by a digital certificate that has been issued on behalf of Spuerkeess.
 It is presented every time you log on.

 If you think you have been the victim of such an attack – by having sent personal data about yourself to the sender of an e-mail – please block your agreement by selecting "Options - Block Agreement" in S-net and contact us to obtain a new set of security documents.